Platanus racemosa California plane, sycamore

 Locations

-A noble specimen of massive proportions, 10½ feet in girth, stands on the south side of the Old Union courtyard, just outside the arcade, and half a dozen vintage specimens grow on the side edges of Frost Amphitheater’s grand lawn.
+A noble specimen of massive proportions, 10½ feet in girth, stands on the south side of the Old Union courtyard, just outside the arcade, and five vintage specimens grow on the side edges of Frost Amphitheater’s grand lawn.
 There are many on Stanford Avenue as it approaches Junipero Serra Boulevard and, more recently, a section of what was Governor’s Avenue acquired about 75 trees spaced 15 feet apart, west of the Center for Clinical Sciences Research.
 An allée was also planted at the beginning of Governor’s Avenue South and the adjacent parking lot along Campus Drive West.
 A few line the Escondido Road side of Arrillaga Family Dining Commons.

 The most unusual campus specimen, at 524 Gerona Road, was planted by the original homeowners in the late 1930s and trained as a giant bonsai, with the two trunks artistically counterbalancing each other before they soar upward.